openluckteam/openluck-docs/developers/technology.md

 * **Cross-Chain Protocol >> LayerZero **

-    LayerZero is an Omnichain Interoperability Protocol designed for lightweight message passing across chains.
+    LayerZero is an Omnichain Interoperability Protocol designed for lightweight messages passing across chains.
 LayerZero provides authentic and guaranteed message delivery with configurable trustlessness.
 The protocol is implemented as a set of gas-efficient, non-upgradable smart contracts.

 * **API&Indexes >> TheGraph**